silviufilote/silviufilote/README.md

 I’m a **Data Science & Data Engineering** master's student with a strong background in **machine learning, software development, and data analytics**.
 My expertise spans across **AI, optimization, statistical modeling, and high-performance computing**, with applications in real-world data-driven solutions.

 ### 🔧 Skills & Expertise
-- **Artificial Intelligence & Machine Learning**: Supervised & unsupervised learning, deep learning, neural networks (LSTMs), decision trees, ensemble methods, and reinforcement learning.
+- **Artificial Intelligence & Machine Learning**: Development and implementation of AI/ML models, including deep learning, predictive analytics, and decision-making systems.
-- **Optimization & Algorithmic Convergence**: Gradient Descent (Batch, Stochastic, Mini-Batch), Newton’s Method, Nesterov Acceleration, Coordinate Descent, Maximum Likelihood Estimation (MLE).
+- **Optimization & Algorithm Design**: Application of mathematical optimization techniques for efficient problem-solving, including gradient-based methods and statistical estimation.
-- **Data Science & Statistical Modeling**: Regression analysis, time series forecasting (ARIMA, Prophet, XGBoost, LSTM), spatiotemporal analysis, and feature engineering.
+- **Data Science & Analytics**: Data-driven modeling, forecasting, pattern recognition, and feature engineering for various domains.
-- **Software Development**: Java, Python, C, C++, R, Haskell, and MATLAB; Object-oriented, functional, and procedural programming paradigms.
+- **Software Development**: Experience in multiple programming paradigms and languages, with a focus on building efficient, scalable, and maintainable applications.
-- **Data Engineering & Big Data**: SQL, data pipelines, structured & unstructured data processing, cloud computing (AWS, Azure), and scalable system design.
+- **Data Engineering & Infrastructure**: Design and optimization of data pipelines, database management, and cloud-based computing for large-scale data processing.
-- **Web Development**: RESTful APIs, Django, Flask, PHP, and full-stack application development.
+- **Full-Stack Development**: Development of responsive and dynamic applications, integrating AI and data-driven functionalities.
-- **Networking & System Administration**: Network configuration, system optimization, and IT infrastructure support.
+- **Networking & System Administration**: Configuration, optimization, and maintenance of IT infrastructure for reliable performance.
-- **Automation & Scripting**: Bash scripting, DevOps tools (Docker, CI/CD), and workflow automation.
+- **Automation & DevOps**: Implementation of automated workflows, CI/CD pipelines, and containerized environments for streamlined development and deployment.
-- **Mathematical & Computational Foundations**: Linear algebra, calculus, probability, stochastic processes, dynamic systems modeling.
+- **Computational Mathematics**: Strong foundation in mathematical modeling, statistical analysis, and algorithmic problem-solving.

 ### 💡 Looking to collaborate on
 - **Building AI/ML models** for real-world applications, focusing on practical and scalable solutions.